colinmurphy1/colinmurphy1.github.io/content/posts/mikrotik-wireless-bridge.md

 tags:
   - networking
   - mikrotik
+keywords:
+  - mikrotik
+  - mikrotik wireless bridge
+  - wireless bridge
+  - mikrotik bridge
 ---

 I have some devices on my local network that are wired-only, or have unreliable Wi-Fi.
-Instead of running ethernet to the room that contains these devices, I opted to create a wireless bridge using a MikroTik hAP AC^2 wireless router I had lying around.
+Instead of running ethernet to the room that contains these devices, I opted to create a wireless bridge using a MikroTik hAP AC<sup>2</sup> wireless router I had lying around.
 For those who are unaware, a wireless bridge is a router configuration that "bridges", or links, the network connection of a wired device to a wireless network.